 The two first projects can be done alone or in groups of two or three persons.
 The last project should be done alone.

 This first week

 - First digital lecture this week!
-Must be studied before Thursday! - First physical lecture on the coming Thursday. - First interactive exercise session on the coming Friday.
+Must be studied before Tuesday! - First physical lecture tomorrow, Tuesday, morning. - First interactive exercise session on the coming Tuesday.

 This first week